Car budget calculator

 Car affordability calculator

-Our calculator can help you figure out how much you should spend on a car based on your desired down payment, monthly payment, interest rate, and loan term.
+Use our calculator to estimate how much you can spend on a car based on your preferred down payment, monthly payment, interest rate, and loan term.

 This calculator is for illustrative and educational purposes only.
 Its accuracy and applicability to your circumstances is not guaranteed.
 You may wish to consult your own adviser regarding your particular circumstances.

-• Fuel & maintenance: Your fuel and maintenance costs may vary based on the type of car you buy, e.g., a full-size SUV will use more gas than a compact sedan.
-You should also consider the cost of regular maintenance, such as oil changes, tire rotations, etc.
+- Fuel and maintenance: These costs vary based on the vehicle type.
+For example, a full-size SUV usually uses more fuel than a compact sedan.
+You should also account for routine upkeep like oil changes, tire rotations, and brake inspections.

 Quote car insurance online or give us a call